 Also, note that the TFTP client component is not installed by default in Windows Vista/7/8.
 For information on installing and starting this service in Windows Vista/7/8/10, see: Enabling Telnet and TFTP in Windows.

 5. Hold down the Reset button and turn on the router's power.

 6. Release the Reset button when the Status LED on the router starts flashing.

 Reboot the device to leave the recovery mode without restoring the KeeneticOS.

 Keenetic should get the file with the firmware from the TFTP server and write it into the non-volatile memory.

-8. Configure the network adapter to obtain an IP address from the router automatically.
-For information on how to change the network adapter settings in Windows to automatically obtain an IP address from the router, see: How to change the network adapter settings in Windows to automatically obtain an IP address from the router?
+8. Configure the network adapter to automatically obtain an IP address from the router.
+For information on how to change the network adapter settings in Windows to obtain an IP address from the router automatically, see: How to change the network adapter settings in Windows to automatically obtain an IP address from the router?